CristeaValentin/GreenHouseProject/README.md

 ## Libraries description

+While implementing our code, we used several libraries from the previous laboratory exercises of this semester.
+<br />Our **main.c** file is [here]() and you can access the libraries that we used below.
+You can see the details and the code of the libraries using the Doxygen aplication.

 * [gpio.h](https://htmlpreview.github.io/?https://github.com/CristeaValentin/GreenHouseProject/blob/main/html/gpio_8h.html): For controlling AVR's gpio pins
 * [lcd.h](https://htmlpreview.github.io/?https://github.com/CristeaValentin/GreenHouseProject/blob/main/html/lcd_8h.html): For using the LCD module
 * [timer.h](https://htmlpreview.github.io/?https://github.com/CristeaValentin/GreenHouseProject/blob/main/html/timer_8h.html): For defining timers